-The term “global cash flow” is one that is bantered around endlessly by bankers and federal regulators alike.
+The definition of “global cash flow” is bantered around endlessly by bankers and federal regulators alike.
 It’s common knowledge that upon assessing repayment risk on a small business loan, it’s important to understand the big picture— which is not limited to the business, and includes analysis of the cash flow situation of any individual signer or guarantor.
 Global repayment risk assessment can become even more complicated; for instance, a commercial real estate investor can have several entities with each either demanding or providing cash.

 Business vs Individual Cash Flow

 What no one can seem to agree on is how to come up with one common methodology that is applicable across the banking industry.
 We all acknowledge that we need to take the big picture into consideration, we just don’t agree on how to do it.
 All cash inflows and outflows for a business are identified by scrutinizing the cash flow statement or by reviewing the balance sheets and income statements – but, cash flow for an individual is an entirely different story!

 While we can see taxable income and deductions on an individual tax return, and gleam some information regarding assets and liabilities by reviewing the personal financial statement and credit bureau report, we don’t have any documentation that details the amount of cash that individuals are actually spending on living costs or discretionary expenses.
 We as consumers know that individual spending habits can differ drastically, so when we assess cash flow from a lender’s perspective and derive calculations such as using a percentage of Adjusted Gross Income (AGI) as a benchmark for discretionary spending, we know it is really a wild guess – but we also know that this estimate may be the closest we can get.